rust-lang/rfcs/text/add-bf16-f64f64-and-f80-type.md

 # Drawbacks
 [drawbacks]: #drawbacks

-`bf16` is not a IEEE-754 standard type, so adding it as primitive type may break existing consistency for builtin float types.
-The truncation after calculation on targets not supporting `bf16` natively also breaks how Rust treats precision loss in other cases.
+`bf16` is not an IEEE 754 standard type, so adding it as primitive type may break existing consistency for builtin float types.
+The truncation after calculations on targets not supporting `bf16` natively also breaks how Rust treats precision loss in other cases.

 `c_longdouble` are not uniquely determined by architecture, OS and ABI.
 On the same target, C compiler options may change what representation `long double` uses.